-Safe and Cohesive Communities is the top strategic priority of the Western Cape Government.
-To achieve this Vision Inspired Priority (VIP), we must ensure that the negative impacts of alcohol abuse are effectively addressed.
-Opportunities will be created for all role-players to contribute to and participate in this process.
+Safe and Cohesive Communities is the foremost strategic priority of the Western Cape Government.
+To support this Vision Inspired Priority (VIP), we are required to regulate the industry in a manner that negates the adverse and detrimental impacts of alcohol and the abuse thereof.
+Opportunities are possible for all role-players to contribute to and participate in this process.

-Our efforts to achieve the optimal regulatory environment are based on the following key objectives:
+Our efforts towards optimal regulation of the industry are informed by the following key objectives:

-- · All liquor license applications are processed without undue delays and within the prescribed timeframes in a manner that is accessible to all: - · Increased community participation in the liquor license application process and in receiving and dealing with complaints; - · Achieving and maintaining full financial viability of the WCLA; - · Introducing a liquor license fee structure that is fair and market related; and - Improved alignment of the WCLA with the WCG's VIPs.
+- · Liquor license applications are processed without undue delays and within the prescribed timeframes and in an accessible manner; - · Increased community participation in the application process and in receiving and dealing with complaints; - · Achieving and maintaining full financial viability of the WCLA; - Introducing a liquor license fee structure that is fair, just and responsive; and - · Improved alignment and integration of the operations of the WCLA with Western Cape Government programmes and projects.